Abbeville: In literature

-Voltaire, in his Dictionnaire philosophique (1769), wrote an article Torture, in which he made an account of the martyrdom of the Chevalier de La Barre:
+Voltaire, in his Dictionnaire philosophique (1769), wrote an article Torture, in which he set out an account of the martyrdom of the Chevalier de La Barre:

-Victor Hugo evoked the trips he made to Abbeville, in his accounts of travel.
+Victor Hugo evoked the trips he made to Abbeville in his accounts of travel.

+The Collegiate Church of Saint-Vulfran is portrayed in the short story "Casting the Runes," by M. R. James, as the site of a mysterious death.

 André Maurois, in Les Silences du Colonel Bramble (1918) amusingly described the intact commercial spirit of the inhabitants of Abbeville in the last months of the war.

-Also, Andre Maurois, Ni ange ni bete, is situated in Abbeville.
+Maurois' Ni ange ni bete (Neither Angel, Nor Beast) is also set in Abbeville.

 Christian Morel de Sarcus, in his novel Déluges, Éditions Henry, November 2004 (2005 Prix Renaissance), evokes the bombing of 1940 and the floods of the Somme of 2001.

 Toponymy

 The Romans occupied it and named it Abbatis Villa.